AZ-X/AZ-X/README.md

 Welcome to the Golden Age.
 Nearly 150 years ago, this world had its first great war.
 The globe was torn apart by fighting, decimated by a pandemic, crushed by loss.

 > ->This made me smile :-)

+For these reasons, NIST is not moving NTRU Prime to the fourth round of the evaluation process.
+In order to hedge against the possibility of a security vulnerability involving structured lattice KEMs, NIST will consider standardizing a KEM that is not based on lattices, after a fourth round of evaluation.

+> ->This made me smile :-)